Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 -Jerry Gratton, Founder and CPO of Trailblaze Partners

-My number one tip would be to make a make a schedule.
+My number one tip would be to make a schedule.
 The day can just sort of “go by” when you're at home.
 So, make a schedule and make sure that there's a lot of time for connecting with your team members.
 For those of us that like to be around people, that's the stuff that makes work actually work.

 Just because you're working from home doesn't mean you have to be isolated.
 In your calendar, build lots of check ins with team members – and not just your leader.
 You have conversations at people's desks during the day when you're at the office, use video chat to do those kinds of things face to face.
 Hear the podcast.